rails-girls-summer-of-code/summer-of-code/things-to-do.md

 work.
 But we'd also like you to get in touch with the community vis-a-vis, if possible, so you get a feeling for that vibe, too.

-Maybe you schedule visiting evening events like local Ruby user group meetings once a month, and then visit a conference that is close to your place soon after the program.
+For example, you can schedule visiting evening events like the local Ruby user group.
+User groups usually happen once a month.
+After the Summer of Code is over, we recommend to visit a conference that is close to your place.

-We recommend to plan for giving at least a brief lightning talk at any such event, too, so you get to share the love and practice speaking in front of bunch of people :)
+We highly recommend to plan for giving at least a brief lightning talk at any such event, too, so you get to share the love and practice speaking in front of a bunch of people :)

 Don't feel too scared about presenting your work and experience at such events!